SPREAD THE WORD

 Let’s Get Social

-Boat Live 365 launched this resource site along with Facebook.
-As we continue to bring additional resources online, we will continue to expand our social media outreach to include Twitter and Instagram.
+Boat Live 365 manages a website of safety resources, Facebook, and Pinterest accounts.
+As we continue to bring additional resources online, we will continue to expand our social media outreach.

 Keep in mind, the idea is to share our message that “Boating is Serious Fun” and help make our waters safer for everyone.
-So, just because Boat Live 365 doesn’t post on Twitter today, doesn’t mean you can’t share our message there or on Instagram.
+If you are a volunteer advocate, feel free to share our content on your social accounts like Twitter and Instagram.

-- Consider the timing and frequency of your posting, and make sure you’re posting relevant, quality content.
+- Consider the timing and frequency of your posts, and make sure you’re posting relevant, quality content.
 This is not a numbers game.
 Think quality over quantity.
-Having said that, here are some frequency guidelines.

 - Keep post content clear and simple, but make it interesting!
-Use photos and short videos as much as you can, the more original the better.
+Use photos or short videos as much as you can, keep it original.

 - Always include a call to action.
-If you want them to share, ask for it.
-If you want a like, ask for it!
-If you want them to visit Boat Live 365 … you get the point.
+If you want it to be shared, ask for it.
+If you want a “like”, ask for it!
+If you want them to visit Boat Live 365 … www.boatlive365.com … you get the point.

-- Download our social content bank for easy pick up and share!
+- Download our social content bank for an easy starter list!

 To truly spread the Boat Live 365 message, please make a concerted effort to discuss and promote all of the “Serious Fun Topics” together, all year long.